paulwilcox/simethics/src/towardPrincipia.md

   an element of an element of A'.
 But our minds are more easily  capable of the former.
   Vulnerabilites such as this shouldn't change the theory of the ideal.
 But it should change the theory of the practical.
-- Perceptive sets that are very close to created objects can be represented downward (ignoring elements) or upward (adding elements).

 Objects can be ordered sets